Why Should You Own The Trade Desk?

 Huge and growing TAM (Total Addressable Market)

 First, we’ll look at the total addressable market to show the secular tailwinds TTD has at its back.
-These quickly growing markets will drive TTD’s revenues in the future but as we’ll touch on later, TTD has and should continue to grow faster than its market because of its competitive advantages.
+These quickly growing markets will drive TTD’s revenues in the future, but as we’ll touch on later, TTD has and should continue to grow faster than its market because of its competitive advantages.
 But first, here are the growth statistics on the markets that TTD operates in.

-Usually, TAM estimates are a little optimistic but these raw growth rates are surprisingly high.
+Usually, TAM estimates are a little optimistic, but these raw growth rates are surprisingly high.
 Even if these numbers are a bit optimistic, TTD has some mighty market tailwinds that could propel growth.

 - “According to IDC (one of the world’s premier market research firms, home to over 1,000 analysts), global advertising spend was approximately $651.7 billion in 2016 and is expected to grow to $767.1 billion in 2020, a CAGR of 4.2%.”